peterbenoit/photo-enhance/README.md

 Two ways to use it:

-- **Web UI** (recommended if you don't use the CLI often) — upload a photo once, then switch between filters and adjust intensity live, no re-upload needed.
-Runs entirely on `localhost`; nothing leaves the machine.
+- **Web UI** — upload a photo once, compare visual look previews, and adjust intensity, warmth, fade, vignette, and grain without re-uploading.
+It runs entirely on `localhost`; nothing leaves the machine.
-- **CLI** — for batch-processing a folder of photos.
+- **CLI** — enhance one photo or batch-process a folder.

 See [`photo-auto-enhance-spec.md`](photo-auto-enhance-spec.md) for the original design spec, [`PROJECT_REVIEW.md`](PROJECT_REVIEW.md) for the outstanding review backlog, and [`TASKS.md`](TASKS.md) / [`CHANGELOG.md`](CHANGELOG.md) for build progress.

 ## Requirements

-- macOS (Intel or Apple Silicon)
+- macOS (Intel or Apple Silicon), the currently tested platform
-- Python 3.12 (pinned via `.python-version`; installed automatically by `uv`)
+- Python 3.11 or newer; local development is pinned to 3.12 via `.python-version`
 - [`uv`](https://docs.astral.sh/uv/) — if you don't have it: `brew install uv`

 ## Setup